Net Worth

 - In the 1984 NHL draft, Lemieux was the Pittsburgh Penguins’ first overall pick.

-- Lemieux led Team Canada in the 2002 Olympics, taking home a gold medal.
+- Lemieux led Team Canada to a gold medal in the 2002 Olympics.

 - In 1988, Lemieux became the only player to score a goal in all five possible situations in a single game.

-- Lemieux bought the bankrupt Pittsburgh Penguins in 1999 and their minor-league affiliate team, the Scranton Penguins.
+- Lemieux purchased the bankrupt Pittsburgh Penguins in 1999, along with their minor-league affiliate team, the Scranton Penguins.

 In 1977, Lemieux competed in the Quebec International Pee-Wee Hockey Tournament before starting his career with the Laval Voisins and the Quebec Major Junior Hockey League.